Now that you know how to write a primitive handler, let's try something more complicated.

 We compare the values provided by the user, and if they are what we

 were expecting, we tell Apache to go ahead and proceed by returning

 apache.OK.
-Apache will then consider this phase of the
+Apache will then proceed to the next handler. (which in

 else: return apache.HTTP_UNAUTHORIZED

-Else, we tell Apache to return HTTP_UNAUTHORIZED to the client, which usually causes the browser to pop a dialog box asking for username and password.
+Else, we tell Apache to return HTTP_UNAUTHORIZED to the client.